aklump/loft_testing/README.md

 ## For Development Only
 It is recommended to only use this module on development instances of a website, and disable it on production environments.

-## Drupal Unit Testing with Drupal Functions
+# PhpUnit Testing with Drupal Functions
 To be able to unit test where drupal functions are used, you will have to do a minimal bootstrap of Drupal.
 Fortunately this is provided when you include a single file at the top of your phpunit test file.
 That file is in this module and is called `includes/bootstrap.inc`.
-A phpunit test file should start like this, minimally:
+A phpunit test file should resemble the following:

-    <?php
-    // This file will bootstrap drupal and give you access to common functions
-    // such as format_plural(), check_plain(), etc.  It also handles loading
-    // the .module file of your module as well. require_once dirname(__FILE__) . '/../../../loft_testing/includes/bootstrap.inc';
+    examples/PhpUnitTest.php

+### PHP Fatal error:  require_once(): Failed opening required 'DRUPAL_ROOT/includes/bootstrap.inc'
+In some cases (i.e., using symbolic links) the drupal root cannot be automatically detected and will need to be explicitly defined in your phpunit test; again, see `examples/PhpUnitTest.php` for more info.
+You're looking for this line:

+    define('DRUPAL_ROOT', '/Library/Projects/website/public_html');

+### Integrating with the Drupal testing UI

+    use AKlump\LoftTesting\Simpletest\PhpUnitTestProxy as DrupalUnitTestCase;

-    class MyModuleTest extends \PhpUnit_Framework_Testcase {
+    class FhAppsPhpUnitTestProxyServerV3 extends DrupalUnitTestCase {

-## Mock functions
-The file found at `includes/mocks.inc` can be required in your module's PhpUnit test files (or in composer.json) to allow for easier testing; that file mocks a few common drupal functions that might be found in your units.
-Here is an example of how you might implement that in `MYMODULE/tests/phpunit/`

-    {
-      "autoload": {
-        "files": [
-          "../../../../../../all/modules/custom/loft_testing/lib/loft_testing/phpunit/drupal7_mocks.php",
-          "../../MYMODULE.module",
-          "../../MYMODULE.install",
-          "../../includes/MYMODULE.admin.inc",
-          "../../includes/MYMODULE.pages.inc"
-        ]
-      }
-    }

 # Simpletests (not for unit testing anymore)
-In general do not use `DrupalUnitTest`, instead us phpunit.
+In general do not use `DrupalUnitTest`, instead us PhpUnit (see above).
 But for integration testing, use the simpletest module.

 When testing requires database objects, you should create a separate module called `module_name_test` which is a feature.

 ## Implementation

-### For unit testing

-    use AKlump\LoftTesting\Simpletest\PhpUnitTestProxy as DrupalUnitTestCase;

-    class FhAppsPhpUnitTestProxyServerV3 extends DrupalUnitTestCase {

 ### For integration testing
 Add the following to the beginning of your `module.test` file